 Sip on Some Libations

 Looking for something to do in Brooklyn on a Friday night?
 Experience the nightlife, of course!
 You’ll find an unlimited amount of fun places in Brooklyn to grab a few drinks or tear it up on the dance floor.
 Want to let your hair down?
 Make your way to Our Wicked Lady for live music and fun-filled nights every weekend at this rooftop bar.
 Settle down at Luv Story Bar to enjoy an icy cocktail with good vibes and good people in a laid-back atmosphere.
 Join one of the three Wine Clubs, tour an urban winery, or enjoy a wine and cheese tasting with some friends at Brooklyn Winery.
 Have date night at The Four Horsemen, a restaurant and wine bar with a menu that changes day-to-day.
 Or sip on Latin-inspired cocktails like the Paloma, Muy Bueno, or Hibiscus Limeade and Pokito.

 Experience Love at First Bite

 Looking for an amazing place to eat in Brooklyn?
 Your Brooklyn restaurant options are never-ending!
 Try delicious Mediterranean eats like Yogurtlu Kebabs at Tava.
 Sample Shanghai-inspired soup dumplings and pork ribs at Yaso Tangbao.
 Find the famous Rainbow Bagel that broke the internet at The Bagel Store.
 Or grab a Sammie and a cup of fresh-brewed coffee for breakfast at Roots Cafe.
 If you’re looking for the best pizza in Brooklyn, check out the world-famous Original Brooklyn Pizza Tour.
 Go on a pizza exploration to find your absolute favorite slice at restaurants like Grimaldi’s and L & B Spumoni Gardens.
 No matter what type of cuisine you’re in the mood for, Brooklyn has the restaurant for you!

 Are you moving to Brooklyn soon?
 Extra Space Storage has several storage facilities throughout the NYC metro that can help with your transition.
-Find a storage unit near you today!
+Find Brooklyn storage units near you!